 In 1990 I collaborated with the flautist Guo Yue to present Chinese folk music and culture to western audiences.
 Our concerts in England, France, Austria, Spain, Belgium and Australia (where we played the Adelaide Festival) were widely acclaimed.

-From 1992 to 1998 I spent time teaching and presenting percussion workshops in primary and secondary schools in the London area.
-I recorded tracks with Clive Langer and Chris Difford (Squeeze) for the movie ‘Still Crazy’ (featuring Billy Connolly, Stephen Rae, Timothy Spalls and Jimmy Nail), worked with Richard Thompson and Danny Thompson on Boo Hewerdine’s ‘Baptist Hospital’ album and played with contemporary folk and jazz musicians in the project Scarp.
+From 1992 to 1998 I spent time teaching and presenting percussion workshops in primary and secondary schools in the London area, recorded tracks with Chris Difford (Squeeze) and Clive Langer for the movie ‘Still Crazy’ (featuring Billy Connolly, Stephen Rae, Timothy Spalls and Jimmy Nail), worked with Richard Thompson and Danny Thompson on Boo Hewerdine’s ‘Baptist Hospital’ album and played with contemporary folk and jazz musicians in the project Scarp.

 Through 1999 I recorded and toured with fellow Belfast exile Bap Kennedy promoting his highly praised ‘Lonely Street’ album and toured with Mark Nevin (Fairground Attraction, Morrisey) promoting his ‘Mighty Doves’ record.

-In 2000 I had a brief encounter with Pete Docherty’s embryonic ‘Libertines’.
-In the Spring and Summer of 2002 I worked with Nicky Scott & Jimmy Smith on a project in Ireland with Belfast legend Van Morrison.
+In 2000 I had a brief encounter with Pete Doherty’s embryonic ‘Libertines’.
+In the Spring and Summer of 2002 I worked with Nicky Scott & Jimmy Smyth on a project in Ireland for Belfast legend Van Morrison.
+The same year I recorded with John Wood and Clive Gregson on Kirsty McGee's award winning ‘Honeysuckle’ album.

-2009 saw me back in Ireland to record Errol Walsh’s ‘No Borders’ album for the Huntington’s Disease charity, Anthony Toner’s ‘Duke of Oklahoma’ record and tracks for Bap Kennedy’s forthcoming record.
+2009 saw me back in Ireland to record Errol Walsh’s ‘No Borders’ album for the Huntington’s Disease charity, and Anthony Toner’s ‘Duke of Oklahoma’ record.

 Albums